IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ```
 **Figure 3.71.4.1.2.1-2: Example Access Token Request**

-An Authorization Client that supports the Get Authorization Server Metadata Option shall use the *token_endpoint* URL from the Authorization Server Metadata Document to obtain the access token; see ITI TF-2: 3.103 Get Authorization Server Metadata.
+An Authorization Client that supports the Get Authorization Server Metadata Option shall use the *token_endpoint* URL from the Authorization Server Metadata Document to obtain the access token (see [ITI TF-2: 3.103 Get Authorization Server Metadata](#3103-get-authorization-server-metadata-iti-103)).

 ##### 3.71.4.1.2.2 Authorization Code grant type